Blog Product ManagementFeature Voting - The Ultimate Guide for 2025

 4. Analyze and act

-As votes come in, use Featurebase’s filtering tools to figure out what to build next.
+As votes come in, use Featurebaseβs filtering tools to figure out what to build next.

-You can prioritize features not just by the total number of votes but also by the value those features bring, thanks to the integration with your customer data.
+Thanks to the integration with your customer data, you can prioritize features not just by the total number of votes but also by the value those features bring.
+You can also use different popular prioritization frameworks used by most product managers.

 5. Close the feedback loop